 Premium Cost for Teen with Good Grades: $1200 to $1600 a year

 Premium Cost for Teen with Poor Grades: $1600 to $2200 a year

-You have a 3-year old VW Jetta with turbo engine and a 6-year old minivan, both fully insured with liability, comprehensive and collision and $500 deductible.
+You have a 3-year-old VW Jetta with a turbo engine and a 6-year-old minivan, both fully insured with liability, comprehensive and collision, and $500 deductible.